chris-mastic/LATSInternalApi/README.md

 https://testapi.latax.la.gov/swagger/index.html

 HOW TO USE MONGODB AT THE COMMAND LINE:
-    Go to the directory the binary is installed (to find it use the which mongod) Start the mongodb shell >> mongosh
+    To check if mongod is running: sudo service mongod status Go to the directory the binary is installed (to find it use the which mongod) Start the mongodb shell >> mongosh
     HERE ARE LIST OF COMMANDS